-Name Long/Standard name Unit time Time (dimension) days since 1970-01-01 00:00 lon Longitude (dimension) degrees_east lat Latitude (dimension) degrees_north LAI Effective Leaf Area Index 1 LAI_ERR Standard deviation of Effective Leaf Area Index 1 fAPAR Fraction of Absorbed Photosynthetically Active Radiation 1 fAPAR_ER Standard deviation of fAPAR 1 unc_correl uncertainty correlation (LAI/fAPAR) 1 retrieval_flag TIP retrieval procedure flags (diagnostic and traceability information) (-)
+LAI Effective Leaf Area Index 1 LAI_ERR Standard deviation of Effective Leaf Area Index 1 fAPAR Fraction of Absorbed Photosynthetically Active Radiation 1 fAPAR_ER Standard deviation of fAPAR 1 unc_correl uncertainty correlation (LAI/fAPAR) 1 retrieval_flag TIP retrieval procedure flags (diagnostic and traceability information) (-)

-5 OptiSAIL
+6 OptiSAIL

-5.1 Algorithm Summary
+6.1 Algorithm Summary

-OptiSAIL is a retrieval and error propagation framework and uses automatic differentiation for gradient, Jacobian and, Hessian computations.
+OptiSAIL is a retrieval and error propagation framework and uses automatic differentiation for gradient, Jacobian and Hessian computations.
 It is built around the established components 4SAILH (Scattering of Arbitrarily Inclined Leaves, with 4-stream extension and hot-spot), PROSPECT-D (simulation of leaf spectra, version D including senescence, Féret et al. 2017), TARTES (Two-streAm Radiative Transfer in Snow (Libois et al. 2013), with the addition of an empirical soil reflectance model, a semi-empirical soil moisture model (Philpot 2010), the Ross-Thick-Li-Sparse BRDF model, and a cloud contamination simulation.
 Table 5 shows the parameters of all sub-models that are retrieved simultaneously, and Figure 4 their prior distribution.

-Figure 3 gives an overview of the reflectance simulation and Figure 2 of the retrieval framework.
+In addition to the data pre-filtering for bright outliers in the band with the shortest wavelength less than 500 nm mentioned in section 2, the cloud contamination detection built into OptiSAIL (see Blessing et al. 2021) was extended for the multi-sensor approach.
+It identifies and to some degree corrects for observations with residual cloud contamination.
+Test runs during cycle-1 showed quality issues when this option was not used.
+Figure 5 gives an overview of the reflectance simulation and Figure 6 of the retrieval framework.
 The model is described with further references and demonstrated in Blessing et al. (2021).